aerospike/aerospike-connect-outbound-sdk/README.md

 An outbound SDK for creating custom transforms for streaming connectors.

-Aerospike Connect outbound transform provides a plugin system in Aerospike outbound connectors to transform incoming XDR change notification records going to the outbound destination through custom code.
+Aerospike Connect outbound transform provides a plugin system in Aerospike outbound connectors to transform incoming XDR change notification records dispatched to the outbound destination with custom code.

 Three transforms can be configured in any combination in the outbound connectors to apply to the incoming Aerospike change notification records dispatched by XDR: